 The above bounds hold for every member of the $d$-dimensional class of functions, hence the dependence of $\epsilon$ on $d$ through $\Lambda(n, d, \delta)$.
 In contrast, when there is just one truncated linear function under consideration, the above bound holds, but with

-Another issue for generalizing the sample-based bound in Equation~\ref{ineq:empirical_error_bound} to the entire state space is its dependence on the eigenvalues of the sample Gram matrix.
-For tackling this problem, \cite{Lazaric2012FiniteSampleAnalysisOfLSPI} derived the following probabilistic lower bound on the smallest eigenvalue of the sample-based Gram matrix as a function of the smallest eigenvalue of the Gram matrix $G = \E_{x \sim \rho} \left[ \phi(x) \phi(x)^T \right]$.
+Another issue in generalizing the sample-based bound in Lemma~\ref{lemma:nonstationary_empirical_error_bound} to the entire state space is its dependence on the eigenvalues of the sample Gram matrix.
+To tackle this problem, \cite{Lazaric:2012:FiniteSampleAnalysisOfLSPI} derived the following probabilistic lower bound on the smallest eigenvalue of the sample-based Gram matrix as a function of the smallest eigenvalue of the Gram matrix $G = \E_{x \sim \rho} \left[ \phi(x) \phi(x)^\transpose \right]$.

-\begin{lemma}[Lemma 4 in \cite{Lazaric2012FiniteSampleAnalysisOfLSPI}] Let $\omega > 0$ be the smallest eigenvalue of the Gram matrix defined above.
+\begin{lemma}[Lemma 4 of \cite{Lazaric:2012:FiniteSampleAnalysisOfLSPI}] Let $\omega > 0$ be the smallest eigenvalue of the Gram matrix, defined above.
 If the data generating process is an exponentially $\beta$-mixing Markov chain with parameters $\bar{\beta}, b, \kappa$, then the smallest eigenvalue $\nu_n$ of the sample-based Gram matrix constructed using $n$ samples satisfies

 provided the number of samples $n$ satisfies